neovide/neovide/website/docs/configuration.md

 Setting `g:neovide_transparency` to a value between 0.0 and 1.0 will set the opacity of the window to that value.

+`g:neovide_normal_opacity` sets the opacity for the normal background color.
+Set it to 1 to disable.

 #### Show Border (Currently macOS only)